- Travel and Places»

-TRAVEL NORTH - 44: VIEW TO THE RIVER, South Tyne Railway Byway In Northumberland
+TRAVEL NORTH - 44: VIEW TO THE RIVER SOUTH TYNE - Former Railway Byway In Rural Northumberland

 Lambley, the railway viaduct over the South Tyne and a healthy walk route for the family

 A walk in the North Pennines

 a designated area of outstanding natural beauty that offers an experience of the area's well-documented bird life and moorland scenery.
 Follow the South Tyne Trail over the former railway of the Haltwhistle to Alston branch, crossing the protected Lambley Viaduct with its unequalled views along the river and across the surrounding countryside.

 The recommended route is to leave the car park at the northern end of the viaduct.
 Shortly after leaving the car park - the site of Coanwood Station - take the track that leads down towards the river.

 The railways of rural Northumberland were never profitable once the minerals were worked out.
 Much of the network aside from the East Coast Main Line between Newcastle Central and Berwick-on-Tweed, and between Newcastle Central and Carlisle disappeared as railway routes.
 A narrow gauge line was established at Alston, and there are rumours afoot of the reinstatement of the Hexham Branch, the rest make great walking or cycling routes with views to die for.
 Look through these pages and see what was there, what is